Orfey95/PowerShellSecrets/README.md

 6) Function to extend expires time by ID: `Set-ExtendExpiresTimeBySecretID (ID, Days)`; <br>
 7) Function to remove secret by ID: `Remove-SecretByID (ID)`; <br>
 8) Function to change secret by ID: `Update-SecretByID (ID)`; <br>
+**Description**.
+After performing this function, all fields will be requested again.
+If you do not enter the new contents of the fields, then it will not change.
 9) Function to change tags by ID: `Set-TagsBySecretID (ID)`; <br>
 10) Function to add tags by ID: `Add-TagsBySecretID (ID)`. <br>